samuelms123/windsurf-tracker-backend/README.md

 # Windsurf-Tracker API

 This repository contains the backend API built with **FastAPI**.
-It handles basic user management, but its main purpose is to fetch users windsurf activities from Strava API and analyze them to provide windsurf specific metrics.
+It handles basic user management, but its main purpose is to fetch users windsurf activities & stream data from Strava API and analyze them to provide windsurf specific metrics.

 ## Tech Stack